DkVagabonden/Neverever/README.md

 You can make your own question in the database table "svar" itself or in the "Login" folder if running on a server (for php).

 Translation for english will come soon.
+EVERYTHING IS IN DANISH RIGHT NOW!